creativescala/creative-scala/src/pages/hof/functions.md

 A function is basically a method, but we can use a function as a first-class value:

-- we can pass it as an argument to a method or function;
+- we can pass it as an argument or parameter to a method or function;
 - we can return it from a method or function; and
 - we can give it a name using `val`.